Cyber Monday and Black Friday may be over but San Diegans are still finding deals

 “It's in-person and just little things I need for decorating.
 I couldn't be bothered to go online and do that.
 It’s more fun to go out and shop and look and feel it,” said Houseman.

-Don’t give up just yet, Amazon and PayPal are known to take off 20-60 percent on gift cards and then there's a green Monday which is known for huge online sales which falls on December 13.
+Don’t give up just yet.
+Amazon and PayPal are known to take off 20-60 percent on gift cards and then there's a green Monday which is known for huge online sales which will be on December 13.

 “I'm going on a whim and winging it and trying to find deals whenever I can,” said Houseman.